Personal Development, Finance and Investing For Filipinos

 Generosity is defined as the habit of giving freely without expecting anything in return.
-It can involve offering of time, assets or talents to aid someone in need especially during bad times.
+It can involve an offering of time, assets, or talents to aid someone in need, especially during bad times.

 When typhoon Ondoy drenched the country and left a handful of hope for some of us, our inflicted neighbors were flooded with aid and assistance.
 Relief operations were conducted side by side and voluntarily by individuals or groups.
 They shared their time in packing the goods; lent their private cars in distributing supplies; pledged cash donations; and conducted fundraising events to dole out help to others.